 When the Great Depression hit in the 1930s, the Gershons saw it as devastation wreaked by the ills of the capitalist system.
 Mass unemployment and plunging incomes devasted families, children went hungry and the rate of suicide increased.
 They longed for the Worker’s Paradise of the Soviet Union where unemployment didn’t exist and the planned economy replaced the cycle of boom and bust.

 The book opens with nine-year old Annette trying to stop a train to prevent her father from travelling to the Soviet Union.
 He plans to go first and bring his family to join him later.
 This dramatic farewell takes place at a railway station that was central to my grandparents’ lives.
-My grandfather worked on the railways and he and my grandmother later owned a small restaurant next door called Cooper’s Snack Bar.
+My grandfather worked on the railways and he and my grandmother later owned a small restaurant next door called Cooper’s Lunch Bar.

 Once, in the Soviet Union the Gershons settled in Odessa and tried to make the best of their new life.
 Annette was a teenager in 1941 when the Germans invaded.
 All the Jews who could prepared to leave Odessa ahead of the Nazi occupation, heading for the Urals or Central Asia.
 All except for Annette’s extended family, who refused to part from their beloved city.
 Only Annette and her brother departed for Moscow, while her parents remained on the platform at another train station and were still in Odessa when the Nazis invaded.